 The Federal Democratic Republic of Ethiopia is Africa’s oldest independent nation and one of its poorest.
 The economy depends on agriculture (coffee is the main export) but the frequency of droughts is increasing and many Ethiopians depend on food aid from abroad.

-Ethiopia was never colonised, apart from Mussolini’s occupation 1939-41.
-British troops helped to oust the Italians in 1941 and put Emperor Haile Selassie back on his throne.
-In 1974, a Marxist junta led by Mengistu Haile Mariam overthrew him and thousands were killed.
+Ethiopia was never colonised apart from Mussolini’s occupation 1939-41.
+British troops helped to oust the Italians in 1941 and put Emperor Haile Selassie back on his throne but in 1974 a Marxist junta led by Mengistu Haile Mariam overthrew him and thousands were killed.
 Drought, famine and war brought millions to the brink of starvation in the 1970s and 1980s and contributed to the collapse of Mengistu’s regime in 1991, after which conditions stabilised.

 Sources: BBC, Church in Chains Global Guide, Open Doors, Operation World, World Watch List

 Church in Chains in Action

 In February 2019, Church in Chains sent €3,500 in response to an appeal from partner organisation Steadfast Global to restore church buildings in the town of Halaba Kulito which were badly damaged in recent arson attacks.